Comment Reply Tone Prompts: 15 Templates to Sound Human at Scale

 • When should I delete a comment?: Slurs, doxxing, spam, off-topic harassment.
 Critique, even rude critique, usually should stay — deleting fuels suspicion.

-• Should I disclose AI assistance in replies?: Not required, but never let AI send replies fully unsupervised in regulated niches (health, finance, legal).
+• Should I disclose AI assistance in replies?: Not required on major platforms, but never let AI send replies fully unsupervised in regulated niches (health, finance, legal).
+A human should approve those.

 • What if comments turn into a pile-on?: Reply once with a calm clarification, then disable further replies on that thread if your platform supports it.
 Do not keep arguing.